marcocesarato/PHP-AIO-Security/README.md

 Security::cleanGlobals();
 ```

-__PS:__ THIS COULD COMPROMISE DATA IF YOU SEND HTML WITH INLINE JAVASCRIPT
+__PS:__ THIS COULD COMPROMISE DATA IF YOU SEND HTML WITH SCRIPT TAGS

 _send with htmlentities could be a solution if you want inline js and clean globals at the same time_